HK-USA CC9 Redefines the Micro Compact Market

 Development of the CC9

-During the five years of development, the CC9 underwent multiple design changes to meet the stringent requirements set forth in the concept document.
-The goal was to have the pistol meet, or exceed HK’s standards for full-size duty guns.
-The HK have never made a smaller pistol.
-It meets the NATO AXC/225 requirements for reliability and durability.
+During the five years of development, the CC9 underwent multiple design changes, to meet the stringent requirements set forth in the concept document.
+The goal was to have the pistol meet, or exceed, HK’s standards for full-size duty guns.
+It also had to meet the NATO AXC/225 requirements for reliability and durability.
 However, the NATO test is shot only using 9mm 124 gr.
 NATO ball.

 The CC9 has also met the same requirements using American commercial ammunitions.
-During the development process, HK-USA expended over 750,000 round of ammunition to ensure that the CC9 met expectations.
-In the past, compact pistols were not expected to have the reliability and service life as full-size duty pistols.
+During the development process, HK-USA expended over 750,000 rounds of ammunition to ensure that the CC9 met expectations.
+In the past, compact pistols were not expected to have the reliability and service life of full-size duty pistols.
 That is not the case with the CC9!

 https://gunsamerica.com/listings/search